dwarvesf/brainery/labs/Market Report Feb 2024.md

   - serverless
 title: Market Report Feb 2024
 date: 2024-03-01
-description: This month has been a continuation of AI and a upwards trend on FinOps and CyberSecurity.
-On top of those domains, there has been smaller, but very notable trends on the growth of Software as a Service (SaaS) or MicroSaaS' that have created rebound and significant growth on serverless services, as a means to avoid startup and initial running costs.
+description: This month has been a continuation of AI and an upwards trend on FinOps and CyberSecurity.
+On top of those domains, there has been smaller, but very notable trends on the growth of Software as a Service (SaaS) or MicroSaaS' have rebound and created significant growth for serverless services, as a means to avoid startup and initial running costs.
 Likewise, AI has been changing how we work and how we design systems to enrich workflows and create more naturally interactive apps.
 authors:
   - monotykamary
   - thanh